solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 4. **Verify the heaviest fork of the coordinator**

-   While everyone will calculate its own heaviest fork in previous step, only one coordinator specified on command line will send out its heaviest fork via Gossip.
-Everyone else will check and accept the choice from the coordinator only.
+   There will be one coordinator specified on the command line of everyone's command line.
+Even though everyone will calculate its own heaviest fork in previous step, only the coordinator's heaviest fork will be checked and optionally accepted by others.

-   We use a new gossip message `RestartHeaviestFork`, its fields are:
+   We use a new Gossip message `RestartHeaviestFork`, its fields are:

    * `slot`: `u64` slot of the picked block.
    * `hash`: `Hash` bank hash of the picked block.

-   After deciding heaviest block, the coordinator gossip `RestartHeaviestFork(X.slot, X.hash)` out, where X is the block the coordinator picked locally in previous step.
+   After deciding the heaviest block, the coordinator Gossip `RestartHeaviestFork(X.slot, X.hash)` out, where X is the block the coordinator picked locally in previous step.
 The coordinator will stay up until manually restarted by its operator.